-- Change the language in which your operating system is running: From the Start menu, select Settings, then Control Panel.
-In the Control Panel, select Regional and Language Options. - Run Oracle Universal Installer by following the instructions in "Installing the Oracle Database Client Software" on page 3-5.
+- Change the language in which your operating system is running.
+For example, on Windows 2000: - From the Start menu, choose Settings, then Control Panel, then Regional Options.

+- b.
+Select a language from the preceding table list and choose OK. - Run Oracle Universal Installer by following the instructions in "Installing the Oracle Database Client Software" on page 3-5.